Style Guide

 Additionally, Markdown blocks that produce two-layer HTML nodes

-actual text.
-This is how we manage collecting posts into a series
+text.
+This is how we manage collecting posts into a series (`series:` and

 - `c0da-1` through `c0da-4`